kickchuckass/IFPGen/README.md

 `conda env create -n IFPGen -f environment.yml`

 ## Data processing
-The data used for training / evaluating the model are organized in the [data](https://zenodo.org/records/17499950) Google Drive folder.
+The data used for training / evaluating the model are organized in the [Link](https://zenodo.org/records/17499950).

 | Dataset      | Link |
 | ----------- | ----------- |